Skip to main content

 A team composed of faculty and administrators at UNO was awarded a grant from the National Science Foundation (NSF) to support faculty teaching general education science, mathematics, and social science courses.
 The $300k grant funds research identifying the teaching practices, concerns, and needs of UNO faculty and dual-enrollment high school teachers, as well as structural barriers to learning in general education courses.

 A major component of this project is the development of an inventory of high-impact teaching practices that can be used by faculty and students to measure the prevalence of evidence-based instructional techniques utilized in a particular course.
+Within our model, these would be represented as inputs.
 The resulting inventory is called the Inventory of Methods and Practices Associated with Competent Teaching (IMPACT).
-There are two versions of the inventory, a faculty self-report (F-IMPACT) and a student observation inventory (SO-IMPACT).
+There are two versions of the inventory, a faculty self-report (F-IMPACT) and a student observation inventory (S-IMPACT).

 Faculty IMPACT